 INVITATION: Readers of World Streets, colleagues, researchers, students and public interest groups around the world are cordially invited to join early discussions and shaping of a proposed open collaborative climate emergency initiative, aiming to identify and demonstrate by concrete examples ways in which greenhouse gas emissions emanating from the mobility sector can be reduced by a whopping 5% in Year 1.
 And then again in Years 2, 3, 4… etc. (Learning by doing.)

-WORLD STREETS CLIMATE EMERGENCY TOOLBOX AND CONTEXT (Links to be verified)
+WORLD STREETS CLIMATE EMERGENCY TOOLBOX AND CONTEXT (draft, Links to be verified)